 “Empathy is the ability to imagine what someone else is feeling.
 Empathic listening is about really understanding the person who’s talking to you.
 That means it goes beyond active listening, for which the listener uses nods, listening posture and listening sounds like ‘yeah, yeah’ and ‘hmm’ to encourage the person speaking to continue talking.
 Empathic listening goes a step further.
 It’s not just listening, but actually hearing what is being said and understanding what the other is trying to say.” – Toolshero

 It’s like trying to see through the other person’s eyes, to see the world the way they see it, to truly understand their frame of reference.
-It involves listening with all of our physical faculties, plus our heart and mind.
+It involves listening with all of our physical faculties, plus our hearts and mind.

 Empathic Listening is very important in cultivating personal and professional relationships because it is a form of respect and understanding.
 It makes conversations more meaningful, inspirational and fulfilling.
 It also helps to build trust.